aashishrbhandari/DNS-Filtering-Solution/README.md

 # A Simple Python Based Custom Dns Filter

-It can be used to block dns query, you can add up all
-* ads domains
-* adult domains
-* phishing domains
-* any domain that you feel should be blocked

 ## Few Info [My ViewPoints & Some Research Work]

 This is a basic implementation of a simple DNS Proxy